 Next, I ran yellow flexible gas line through my under-paver conduit and got it read for the emergency shut-off valve and the fire pan at the pit end of the conduit.

 I measured and centered the first layer of the fire pit body.
-There are four rings total.
-Each ring is rotated a half-brick (trapezoid brick) and all layers are secured to each other with Liquid Nails®.
+There are four rings of pavers total.
+Each ring is rotated half of a trapezoid paver and all layers are secured to each other with Liquid Nails®.
 Stuff is amazing.
 The final fire pit brick build looks like this:

 Law requires that there is a shut-off valve within something like three feet of the burning thing, so I notched out a space in one of the trapezoid pavers to hold the valve assembly:

 The pan for the pit is about 35" in diameter, give or take.
 I put a hole in it, as it was intended to be used for wood.
 I fitted half-inch steel pipe through the hole and into the bottom of the ring and added a 90-degree elbow to it and then connected all of the stuff together under the pan: